 CLASS® Environment can be used alongside CLASS to measure the elements of interactions and environment that matter most to children’s development and learning.
 For many systems the combination of CLASS and CLASS Environment can take the place of using two different measures that require separate training and observation, such as CLASS and ECERS.
 However it is important to note CLASS Environment was not designed as a comprehensive measure of all elements of the environment and does not measure elements such as health and safety that are typically assessed as a part of licensing.

 No, we encourage you to move forward as planned!
 To support a seamless adoption of CLASS 2nd Edition, we have built out pathways to meet your needs, protect investments, and ensure there isn’t any interruption to your implementation timeline.
 Any currently certified observer will receive asynchronous, online support that introduces the changes in the CLASS 2nd Edition tool and help support their use of the new CLASS 2nd edition field guide.
-Any newly trained certified observer (trained from Teachstone between March 15-June 30, 2022) will be able to enroll, at no additional cost, into a live, virtual Transition Training beginning July 1, 2022.
-We plan to offer similar support for Infant/Toddler as we look to that evolution in 2023.
+Any newly trained certified observer (trained from Teachstone between March 15-June 30, 2022) will be able to enroll, at no additional cost, into a live, virtual Transition and Overview Training beginning this July.

 We are continuing our close partnership with the Office of Head Start, and are committed to continuing to serve all Head Start programs.
 We are working closely with OHS to review impacts, explore options, and create an impactful and meaningful path forward.
 The specific changes to the use of CLASS in Head Start will be communicated out from the Office of Head Start.